How To Meal Plan: 7 Super Simple Ideas To Try

-The first thing I want you to do is to clean out your cabinets and refrigerator.
+The first thing I want you to do is clean out your cabinets and refrigerator.
 This may be the most important step when learning how to meal plan.

 This is a great way to start fresh.
 And have a clean slate.

-Such an important step in this process.
+Such an important step in this process!

 Before you plan meals, it is great to know what you have on hand.
-And also get rid of any expired items or leftovers hid at the back of the fridge!
+And also get rid of any expired items or leftovers hidden at the back of the fridge!
 I have found some scary stuff back there.

 Once everything is organized it is so much easier to glance through and see what you got going on.

 What are a few things your family will always eat?
 I’m talking super simple go-to meals!

 The goal is to get to a point where you always have the staple items to make these meals.
 This will be such a lifesaver.

 Here are my quick and easy go-to meals.
 They are nothing fancy.
 But they get the job done.
 Especially when you are very close to giving in to that voice telling you to order a pizza and call it a day. (which by the way is totally ok to do sometimes)